 When should you visit?

-Keep in mind, the top-spots get pretty crowded, especially in the warmer months, so in the dead of summer be prepared to wait your turn on one of the popular classics.
+Keep in mind, the top spots get pretty crowded, especially in the warmer months, so in the dead of summer be prepared to wait your turn on one of the popular classics.
 Carpooling is encouraged when possible as the park is seeing substantial growth; it can reach capacity before noon on a weekend!

 My Favorite Climbing Routes in Eldorado

 You can’t go wrong with any climb you choose in Eldorado, and the park’s high traffic testifies to that.
 Ideally, I always want to take people up the Bastille, but it’s a 5.7 route that’s not easy to tackle, so I always advise that even experienced climbers test their skills on the Wind Ridge, a milder route rated 5.6.
 Rewritten, a 6-pitch 5.7, is another Eldo classic, as is Swanson Arete, 5-pitch 5.5.
 For total beginners, I recommend starting out on The Bomb — a 5.4 of two pitches — before working your way up to other ultra classics in the area.
 Ready to have your confidence shaken?
 The Yellow Spur and Blind Faith will do just that.
-While there’s over 500 routes to climb, these are just a few I return to again and again with new clients.
-Here’s a few more details to get you hyped:
+While there are over 500 routes to climb, these are just a few I return to again and again with new clients.
+Here are a few more details to get you hyped:

 Get started on The Wind Ridge

 The Wind Ridge is one of my go-to spots because it’s a good taste of what Eldorado Canyon is all about.
 Located on the Wind Tower, and every pitch of this four-pitch route is staggering and diverse.
-It’s 5.6 – 5.6+, but don’t underestimate it — you’ll have to employ crack technique, face climbing, and expect some liebacking hand jams, too.
-There’s some loose rock as you work your way higher up, and the third pitch will challenge you with one of the biggest hanging flakes in Eldorado — a definite highlight of route.
+It’s 5.6 – 5.6+, but don’t underestimate it — you’ll have to employ crack technique, face climbing, and expect some lie-backing hand jams, too.
+There’s some loose rock as you work your way higher up, and the third pitch will challenge you with one of the biggest hanging flakes in Eldorado — a definite highlight of the route.
 Then it’s capped off with a traverse along a walkway and a scramble back to the base.

 Bastille Crack — one of America’s great classics

 If you can do well for yourself on the Wind Ridge, Bastille Crack is your next stop.
 Bastille is probably one of the most classic climbs in the world.
 The exposure, the traversing, the summit, I just love everything about this route.
-Not only is it an amazing climb, it has a great history.
+Not only is it an amazing climb, but it also has a great history.
 It was first ascended in the mid-50s by WWII soldiers who had returned home.
 To think they climbed it in their army boots is just incredible!
 In the late 50s, when it was first free climbed, it was considered the hardest free climb in America.

 It’s a short approach — only about 15 steps up the road from where the car is parked.
-I’d put Bastille Crack at 5.7+; it’s 5 pitches, and 350 feet of long, steep and imposing rock.
+I’d put Bastille Crack at 5.7+; it’s 5 pitches, and 350 feet of long, steep, and imposing rock.
 You need to be a solid crack climber before leading this climb.
 If the first pitch proves too much, there’s an opportunity to bail.
 But after that, you’re committed to getting to the top.
 If you’re up for fun, tricky moves throughout, with lots of different options to summit, the Bastille is not to be missed!

 The Bomb and the Whale’s Tail — the best beginner routes